Robert-96/dezmereanrobert.com/content/posts/get-url-parameters-with-javascript.md

 In this case the query string is `color=purple`.

-There are caracters that cannot be part of a URL (for example space) and some other characters have a special meaning in a URL (the character `#`).
+There are characters that cannot be part of a URL (for example space) and some other characters have a special meaning in a URL (the character `#`).
 This types of characters need to be encoded (for example space is encoded as `%20`).

 ## Get a URL parameter